thewca/wca-regulations/wca-regulations.md

     - A5c) The competitor may hold the puzzle against the surface to help operate the puzzle (see [Regulation 7f1d](regulations:regulation:7f1d)).
 - A6) Stopping the solve:
     - A6a) The competitor releases the puzzle before stopping the solve, and stops the solve by stopping the timer.
 If a stopwatch is in use, the judge stops the stopwatch as soon as the competitor does this.
-        - A6a1) When using a stopwatch as the only timer, the competitor stops the solve by releasing the puzzle and notifying the judge that they have stopped the solve.
-The judge stops the stopwatch as soon as the competitor does this.
-        - A6a2) When using a stopwatch as the only timer, the competitor's default notification signal consists of releasing the puzzle(s) from their hands and placing their hands on the surface, with palms down.
-The competitor and the judge may agree on another appropriate notification before the start of the attempt.
     - A6b) The competitor is responsible for stopping the Stackmat timer correctly.
         - A6b1) If the timer stops before the competitor has solved the puzzle and the timer shows a time strictly below 0.06 seconds, then the attempt is replaced by an extra attempt.
 A competitor forfeits the right to the additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
         - A6b2) If the timer stops before the competitor has solved the puzzle and displays a time of 0.06 seconds or higher, then the attempt is disqualified (DNF).
 Exception: if the competitor can demonstrate that the timer malfunctioned, they may receive an extra attempt, at the discretion of the WCA Delegate.